Operation Oyster: Attack

 The Mosquito force was due to arrive on target at Zero plus 2.
 They had to be careful to check their speed to avoid overtaking the Bostons.
 Behind these came the Venturas, who had taken a slightly longer route to Oostmalle to stretch the time before turning toward Eindhoven.
 They would stay low and deliver their incendiaries on to the factory rooftops.
 Pelly-Fry and his wingman led 88 Squadron and 226 Squadron in to the Emmasingel works.
 Their aircraft were engaged by German anti-aircraft guns and machine-guns on the roofs of the buildings and returned fire.
 Behind them, the Mosquitos climbed to 1500 ft ready for their shallow dive attack.
 Pelly-Fry came up on the factory and delivered his bomb load but as he cleared overhead his aircraft was hit in the starboard engine and wing.
 The wing dropped and he found he was flying the aircraft at a 90 degree angle to the ground.
 Struggling to regain control, he was slowly able to get his wings level.
 Pelly-Fry said that the aircraft felt very sluggish and he had a hard time bringing it to port.
 While the time delay fuses ran down, he left the area with full power on, heading north.

 It had been a quiet Sunday afternoon in Eindhoven; no air raid sirens had been sounded.
-The day before had been St Nicolas Day and families were sitting down to lunch.
+The day before had been St Nicholas Eve and families were sitting down to lunch.
 The first sign that something was amiss was the steady humming of synchronised engines growing steadily louder, a telltale sign of approaching British aircraft.
 (Note: To negate British sound location equipment the Germans did not synchronise the engines on their twin- and multi-engined aircraft and they would give off a throbbing sound.)
 People began to come out to see what was happening.
 In a moment the loud firing of German anti-aircraft guns shattered the peace, soon answered by the machine guns of the approaching British bombers.
 Those near the factory were soon scrambling back inside their homes, as bombs began exploding behind them.
 The Bostons of 88 Squadron and 226 Squadron had climbed to 1500 ft.
 Levelling off, they released their bombs in a shallow dive, dropping their four 500 lb bombs between 12:30 p.m. and 12:33 p.m.
 The factory shook and smoke began to fill the air.